NPA Spring Plant Sale

 Outstanding trees, shrubs, perennials, grasses and hardy fuchsias

-Wonderful plants from the NPA Border at BBG and our members’ gardens
+Wonderful plants, many from the NPA Border at BBG and our members’ gardens

 QUEEN’S CUP NURSERY

 Unusual perennials, hostas, ornamental grasses and ferns

 Unusual perennials, drought tolerant plants, salvias and hebes

 Unusual, garden-worthy plants from around the world: vines, perennials, shrubs, trees, grasses and container plants.

 In 1984, Barbara Flynn held the first NPA plant sale in her horse paddock.
 The sale migrated from there to the driveways and garages of members’ homes.
 Attendees brought plant donations and their lunches, shopping for a few hours and then enjoying the companionship of fellow plant lovers.